Last updated on February 25th, 2023 at 12:10 pm

 And it is actually very good to understand how they were able to work to $1.45 billion.

-When they first started off, they were just two kids and just like a couple of hundred bucks.
+When they first started, they were just two kids and just a couple of hundred bucks.

 That points out the coolest thing about e-commerce.